Useful Tips for Mixing Kick and Bass

 - Control the amplitude of oscillator 1 with the envelope by dragging and dropping the envelope's cross-hair icon onto the first open square under the amp knob.

-- Then, click and drag on that square to determine the range that the envelope will control (shown below).
+- Then, click and drag on that square to determine the range the envelope will control (shown below).

-Select any type of low-pass filter in the drop-down menu of filer 1 and bring the cutoff knob all the way to left (completely closed).
+Select any low-pass filter in the drop-down menu of Filer 1 and bring the cutoff knob to the left (completely closed).
 I will then use an envelope to open the filter.
+Select a new envelope tab in the enveloping section.

 - Drag and drop its cross-hair icon from the env tab to the left-most box under the cutoff.